caiton1/CS386-Meal-Creation-App/documentation/Reports/Report10_Group2.md

 **Aiden Seay:** I worked on design patterns for deliverable 5.
 I also figured out what issue I would need to solve for deliverable 6.
 I need to work on the rating system for the website to determine how good a recipe is.

-**Isaiah Swank:**
+**Isaiah Swank:** Checked the progress of everyone’s work for Deliverable 5 and organized how to help each team member.
+Created the updated class diagram with the new functions.
+Updated the database with the information of the stores for the user’s to choose from.
+Helped the team organize who was doing what issue for Deliverable 6.

 ## 2. Project Retrospective
 1. Appreciations: Highlights of contributions from team members
    * Everyone worked well together to help each other figure out what issues needed to be addressed in Deliverable 6 and who needed help in Deliverable 5.

 2. Successes: What went well
-   * Working ahead on the deliverables so that we are not crunched for time
+   * Working ahead on the deliverables so that we are not crunched for time.

 4. Failures: What did not go well
-   *
+   * N/A

 6. Barriers: Things that are blocking the maximum performance of the team
    * We had a hard time with some of our issues.
-A lot of them had to be updated in order to be relevant towards our project
+A lot of them had to be updated in order to be relevant towards our project.

 7. What we should try next time.
-   *
+   * Keep meeting on Monday’s as well as Wednesday throughout the week if necessary.

 # 3. Next Steps